-Remote controlling of more field devices to improve operational responsiveness.
-These include more reclosers, remote control voltage regulation devices and remote telemetry fault passage indicators.

-- Embedding OMS into daily operational routine, and then identifying enhancements that further improve its usability. - Moving the switching process from the manual approach to an integrated electronic workflow.
+- Remote controlling of more field devices to improve operational responsiveness.
+These include more reclosers, remote control voltage regulation devices and remote telemetry fault passage indicators. - Expanding the use of additional SCADA features, which include electronic switching preparation, field mobility, automatic load restoration etc, to name a few. - Integration of SCADA with GIS and other ERP/CRM platforms. - Moving the switching process from the manual approach to an integrated electronic workflow.
 This will reduce processing time and will reduce the potential for switching errors.